fan2goa1/Attributed_Graph_Data/README.md

 ## IMDB

 This is a real dataset.
+This undirected graph represents the cooperations between various actors and actress.
+The attribute setting in this graph is that, if an actor/actress was born before 1990, the attribute is 1 means he/she is a new actor/actress, otherwise is 0 means veteran actor/actress.